dask/dask/docs/source/deploying-hpc.rst

 -----------------

-This page includes instructions and guidelines when deploying Dask on high performance supercomputers commonly found in scientific and industry research labs.
+This page includes instructions and guidelines when deploying Dask on high performance compute clusters and supercomputers commonly found in scientific and industry research labs and large enterprises.

 These systems commonly have the following attributes:

 1. Some mechanism to launch MPI applications or use job schedulers like SLURM, SGE, TORQUE, LSF, DRMAA, PBS, or others